Skip to content

 What is emotional intelligence?

-Emotional intelligence is the ability to recognise, understand, and manage your own emotions and those of others.
-It comprises five components: self-awareness, self-regulation, motivation, empathy, and social skills.
+It's the ability to recognise, understand and manage your own emotions and those of others.
+Introduced by psychologists Salovey and Mayer in 1990 and made famous by Daniel Goleman in 1995, it comprises five components: self-awareness, self-regulation, motivation, empathy and social skills.

 Filippo